How to Register for the ACT as a Homeschooled Student

 The ACT test validates your schooling to colleges, especially if you do better than average.
 It shows them that you know as much as any private or public school student who scored in that range.
 Moreover, if you score above average for your area, it sets you apart and shows colleges that you might be a good candidate.

-It prepares you for taking long exams in college and gives you a taste of high pressure testing.
+The exam can also give you some confidence in your academic strengths and prepare you for taking long exams in college.
 College exams are no easy thing, and becoming familiar with how to take long and challenging exams is an important skill to acquire.

 What's Next?